flucoma/flucoma-docs/doc/BufLoudness.rst

    The destination buffer for the loudness descriptors.

+:control select:

+   An array of `symbols` indicating which analyses to return.
+The options are `loudness` and `peak`.
+If nothing is specified, the object will return all the analyses.

 :control kWeighting:

    A flag to switch the perceptual model of loudness.
 On by default, removing it makes the algorithm more CPU efficient by reverting to a simple RMS of the frame.